MicrosoftDocs/Edge-Enterprise/edgeenterprise/edge-learnmore-mixed-content-downloads.md

 - One or more of the download location's redirects was loaded over an insecure HTTP connection.
 - The final download location was loaded over an insecure HTTP connection.

-Either scenario is a mixed content download because the request was made using secure HTTPS and both HTTP and HTTPS content are involved in reaching the final download destination.
-Modern browsers display warnings about this type of content to indicate to the user that this download may be transferred insecurely even though the original page accessed was secure.
+Either of the preceding scenarios is a mixed content download because the request was made using secure HTTPS and both HTTP and HTTPS connections are used to reach the final destination.
+Modern browsers display warnings about this type of content to indicate that this download may be transferred insecurely even though the original page was accessed securely.

 ## Download warnings and user options